fstark/macflim/README.md

 # MacFlim Video player source code

-[DOES NOT CONTAIN THE MacFlim Macintosh application SOURCE CODE YET]

 Please do not barf on code quality.
 It was not in releasable state, but people wanted to use it.
 You may even be one of those people.
 Hi!

 ## Content